-lock passwd: (boolean) Disable password login.
-Default: true
+lock\passwd: (boolean) Disable password login.
+Default: true.

 no\create\home: (boolean) Do not create home directory.
+Default: false.

-Default: false no\log\init: (boolean) Do not initialize lastlog and faillog for user.
-Default: false no\user\group: (boolean) Do not create group named after user.
-Default: false passwd: (string) Hash of user password applied when user does not exist.
+no\log\init: (boolean) Do not initialize lastlog and faillog for user.
+Default: false.no user group: (boolean) Do not create group named after user.
+Default: false.

+passwd: (string) Hash of user password applied when user does not exist.
+This will NOT be applied if the user already exists.
 To generate this hash, run: mkpasswd -method=SHA-512 -rounds=4096.
-Note: While hashed password is better than plain text, using passwd in user-data represents a security risk as user-data could be accessible by third-parties depending on your cloud platform.
+Note: While hashed password is better than plain text, using passwd in userdata represents a security risk as user-data could be accessible by third-parties depending on your cloud platform.

-hashed\passwd: (string) Hash of user password applied to new or existing users.
+hashed\passwd: (string) Hash of user password to be applied.
+This will be applied even if the user is pre-existing.
 To generate this hash, run: mkpasswd -method=SHA-512 -rounds=4096.
 Note: While hashed\password is better than plain\text\passwd, using passwd in user-data represents a security risk as user-data could be accessible by third-parties depending on your cloud platform.

-plain\text\passwd: (string) Clear text of user password applied to new or existing users.
+plain\text\passwd: (string) Clear text of user password to be applied.
+This will be applied even if the user is pre-existing.
 There are many more secure options than using plain text passwords, such as ssh\import\id or hashed\passwd.
 Do not use this in production as user-data and your password can be exposed.